 The difficulty with eliminating paper is that it can be a made of most kinds of plant matter.
 Papyrus reed was an easy starter to make paper, as was wood bark, but so were the fibrous plants used for fabric like cotton and linen.
 Multiple cultures developed their own type of paper individually.
 The planet without paper would be one that is without any plants more complex than moss.
 The land would be either rock, frozen artic or a desert.
 And, that would be a drastic change.
 You suddenly have a world like the uninhabitable zones of earth.

 On the other hand, you could get rid of humanity’s desire to record anything.
-Image a world full of people who do not care to keep to information that is any greater than they can hold in their head.
-That change seems just about as drastic as eliminating the vascular plants.
+Imagine a world full of people who do not care to keep to information that is any greater than they can hold in their head.
+That change seems just about as drastic as eliminating all of the vascular plants.

 Let’s imagine a world without guns, like the Hawaiian Island before Captain Cooke stepped on shore.
 The islanders venerated Cooke on his first arrival with the metal sticks that could kill from afar.
 And, when he returned, they killed him.
 Before the Europeans arrived, the Hawaiians fought with sharpened sticks.
 Their skirmishes were frequent but resulted in few causalities.
 No chieftain managed to control all of this archipelago with this limited power.
 Even would out guns there would be fighting and killing, just not of an efficient nature.